Chetan496/certified-gcp-cloud-engineer/02-essential-infrastructure/cloud-storage.md

 - Objects stored in multi-region and dual-region are redundant
 - All data classes offer "eleven nines" of durability SLA (essentially no data loss)
 - Cloud Storage is brocken down to the following components:
-    - Buckets: the cannot be nested.
+    - Buckets: they cannot be nested.
 Each bucket requires a globally unique name
     - Objects: no minimum size.
 They inherit the storage class of the bucket
     - Data access:
         - `gsutil` command line